You have probably been eating Kale chips as a salad, in burgers, or something else.

 4. Good for Eyes

-Your mom must have hurt your brain by continuously nagging you about the pros of eating leafy green vegetables while you hated them.
+Your mom must have hurt your brain by continuously nagging you about the pros of eating leafy green vegetables, like brussels sprouts, broccoli, spinach, and kale, while you hated them.

-Well, eating Kale will render your brain healthy, a topic which we will discuss later.
+Eating Kale with olive oil will render your brain healthy, a topic we will discuss later.
 On top of that, your mom is right.

 Kale supports your eye health as well.
 It contains antioxidants like lutein and zeaxanthin, which prevents your eyes from cataract and macular degeneration.